aqaPayam/NakhBot/docs/domain/01-glossary.md

 ### Chat Unlock

-A paid per-match unlock.
+A paid per-Match unlock.

+One successful chat unlock payment unlocks free-text chat for both users in that specific Match.

-If one side unlocks chat, both sides can send free text in that match.
+If one side unlocks chat, both users can send free text in that Match.

+The other matched user does not need to pay again for the same Match.

+Chat unlock does not expire in MVP.

+Chat unlock remains active until the Match is unmatched, closed by admin/moderation, or closed because of account deletion or ban.

 Only text messages are allowed.